-For more information, see the "Cisco TFTP" chapter in the Cisco Unified Communications Manager System Guide, Release 6.1and the "Software Upgrades" chapter in the Cisco Unified Communications Operating System Administration Guide.
+For more information, see the "Cisco TFTP" chapter in Cisco Unified Communications Manager System Guide, Release 5.0(1) and the "Software Upgrades" chapter in Cisco IP Telephony Platform Administration Guide.

 The following sections describe how you can customize the phone rings that are available at your site by creating PCM files and editing the Ringlist.xml file:

 The Ringlist.xml file defines an XML object that contains a list of phone ring types.
 This file can include up to 50 ring types.
 Each ring type contains a pointer to the PCM file that is used for that ring type and the text that will appear on the Ring Type menu on a Cisco Unified IP Phone for that ring.
 The Cisco TFTP server for each Cisco Unified Communications Manager contains this file.

 The CiscoIPPhoneRinglist XML object uses the following simple tag set to describe the information:

 The following characteristics apply to the definition names.
 You must include the required DisplayName and FileName for each phone ring type.